SumiTomohiko/fsyscall2/doc/index.rst

 2. One MASTER HUB whose name is fmhub (Fsyscall Master HUB).
 One of its roles is sending messages from master processes to the slave machine with appening pid.
 A master hub also receives messages from the slave machine.
-It distributes these messages to destination processes which are described in the messages.
+It distributes a message to a destination processe which is specified in the message.

 A slave machine includes: